bytesatwork/meta-bytesatwork-nxp/README.md

 	URI: https://git.yoctoproject.org/meta-freescale
 	layer: meta-freescale
-	branch: kirkstone
+	branch: scarthgap

 ## BSP

-This meta layer provides the Board Support Package (U-Boot and Linux kernel) for byteDEVKIT IMX8MM and IMX8MP by bytes at work AG.
-Simply set the variable MACHINE to `bytedevkit-imx8mm` or `bytedevkit-imx8mp` to use this BSP.
+This meta layer provides the Board Support Package (U-Boot and Linux kernel) for byteDEVKIT IMX93 by bytesatwork.
+Simply set the variable MACHINE to `bytedevkit-imx93` to use this BSP.

 Linux Kernel recipe: linux-imx